Cracker Country: Post Office

 The Post Office building was originally built in the early 1900s in Cumpressco in the Green Swamp near Webster, Florida.
 The building was donated to Cracker Country in 1980.
-The artifacts within the building did not come from the building itself, but were actually donated from various other turn of the century post offices across the state.
+The artifacts within the building did not come from the building itself, but were donated from other late turn of the 20th century post offices across the state.

-During the Florida State Fair a reenactor is posted in the Post Office in order to teach visitors about the history of the building and various artifacts, and to talk to visitors about the history of post offices in Florida.
-The reenactors were also known to offer to stamp the postcards given to visitors in the Murphy Kitchen, with an official Post Office stamp from the turn of the century, as a souvenir.
+During the Florida State Fair a reenactor is posted in the Post Office to teach visitors about the history of the building and various artifacts, and to talk to visitors about the history of post offices in Florida.
+The reenactors also stamp the postcards given to visitors in the Murphy Kitchen, with an official Post Office stamp from the turn of the 20th century, as a souvenir.

 Cane Mill

 The Cane Mill and eighty gallon syrup kettle was built in the early 1900s, and was donated to Cracker Country in 1979 by Charlie Knight of Hillsborough County.

-Prior to being able to purchase syrup and processed sugar from a grocery store, communities relied on cane mills and syrup kettles.
-Oxen and mules powered the mill to squeeze juice from sugar cane stalks, and afterwards, the juice was collected into the syrup kettle, and boiled until the water had evaporated until what was left was sweet syrup.
 During the Florida State Fair, visitors can see the cane mill and syrup kettle in action, and even taste the real sugar cane and freshly made syrup produced right in front of them.

 Blacksmith Shop

-Although the blacksmith shop is not an original building, it is an accurate replica of a 1900s smithy.
-Cracker Country visitors can see an actual blacksmith at work, creating any number of household items and tools in the same way that blacksmiths of the turn of the last century would have done so.
+The blacksmith shop is not an original building, but it is an accurate replica of a 1900s smithy.
+Visitors can see a blacksmith Crete any number of household items and tools from the period, using historically accurate methods.